-We are located at the rear of The Umbrella Community Centre, and share their beautiful town garden, with lots of space to sit around in.
-We run not-for-profit and commit to giving back to the Centre.
+We are located at the rear of The Umbrella Community Centre, and share their beautiful community garden, with lots of space to sit in.
+We run not-for-profit and commit to giving back to the community.

 We all run the café with a love of community, food and people.
 We hope you enjoy it as much as we do and we look forward to seeing you soon

 I was born in Whitstable and am so pleased to be back here, after a stint living in Cambridge, helping to run the community cafe.
 I have done many different jobs in the past, including being the first Wren at sea!
 The Navy couldn’t keep me, but I feel really comfortable being at the helm of such a vibrant and friendly community café.

 A recent major life re-evaluation threw me into the Umbrella Café in 2016, after over 30 years of working in London and provincial hotel management.
 I am passionate about creative cooking and experimenting with food, and running the café has become an important part of my life, alongside my small but perfectly formed family.